Undergraduate Students

 *Students must be enrolled full-time to qualify for scholarships & grants.

-Also, thanks to the support of the Sallie Mae Fund, a donation to the ACM Board of Directors Diversity Scholarship was made in recognition of Marianne Keler, a current ACM board member and former chair of the board.
-Due to their generosity, select recipients will receive this scholarship in Ms. Keler's name.
+The Marianne Keler Award - Thanks to the support of the Sallie Mae Fund, a donation was made to ACM in recognition of Marianne Keler, a current ACM board member and former chair of the board.
+To be eligible for this award, degree program applicants must demonstrate financial hardship along with unique characteristics that will enrich the degree program student body.

 TAPIF Scholarship